nostr-resources/nostr-resources.github.io/index.md

 - [Habla](https://habla.news/) and [yakihonne](https://yakihonne.com/) - Long-form posts on nostr similar to Medium.
 - [Highlighter](https://highlighter.com/) - Client focused on reading and highlighting long-form content.
 - [Shipyard](https://shipyard.pub/) - Write, schedule, and boost your notes.
-- [Stemstr](https://stemstr.app/) - Share your music with the world and let others collaborate.
 - [Wavlake](https://www.wavlake.com/) - A music platform similar to Spotify.
 - [Satellite.earth](https://satellite.earth/) - Focuses on moderated communities like reddit but also offers CDN media hosting and other nostr services.
 - [Npub.pro](https://npub.pro/) - Nostr-based websites to show case creator content.